SourLemonJuice/SourLemonJuice-blog/pages/about.md

 Really long name...

 - Only `Visual Studio Code`
+- Or just use `Terminal` and `TextEditor`

 ### Game Engine

 - Fuck You Unity Engine
 - But who do I love?

+Wait, I don't know how to make a game.
+Why am I talking about game engines?

 ### Hardware

 I'm tired bro.

-Oh right, no NVIDIA GPU! (just for my PC)
+Oh right, no NVIDIA GPU! (just for game but not for work)

 ## 碎碎念？